Received Signal Strength Based Wireless Source Localization with Inaccurate Anchor Position

 \section{Related Works}

-Position of the source is related to some metric of measurements.
-These measurements are fall into several categories, in which the localization solutions are based on different types of physical measures: RSS\cite{Dinh2020,Yang2020,Kumar2020,Zou2020,Li2020,Liu2016,RN866}, TOA\cite{RN840,RN841}, TDOA\cite{RN842,RN845,RN843,RN844}, DOA\cite{RN850,RN849}.Many works have transferred these physical measurements to distances between source and anchors.
-Then the input of localization will be a distance matrix, for example, \cite{liu2013local,chen2013wireless}.

-\cite{Dinh2020} proposes a real-time indoor tracking and positioning system using Bluetooth Low Energy beacon and smartphone sensors.
-Based on the analysis of RSS, this paper presents a method to estimate the approximate distance, then, estimate the initial position through Trilateration technique.\cite{Yang2020} introduces a novel way of detecting drones by smartphones using RSS. \cite{Kumar2020} analyses the performance of target detection and localization methods in heterogeneous sensor networks using compartmental model, which is an attenuation model expressing the variation of RSS with propagation distance.
+Based on different types of physical measurements, source localization approaches mainly fall into several categories: RSS\cite{Yu2021,Ouyang2021,Dinh2021,Jiang2021,Dinh2020,Yang2020,Kumar2020}, TOA\cite{RN840}, TDOA\cite{RN843}, DOA\cite{RN850},etc. These physical measurements are typically used to estimate distances between the source and anchors to construct a distance matrix used for localization(e.g.\cite{liu2013local,chen2013wireless}).
+For example, Ref.\cite{Dinh2020} proposes a real-time indoor tracking and positioning system using Bluetooth Low Energy beacon and smartphone sensors.
+Based on the analysis of RSS, this paper presents a distance estimation method, and then estimates the initial positions through a trilateration technique.
+Ref.\cite{Yang2020} introduces a novel way of detecting drones by smartphones using RSS.
+Ref.\cite{Kumar2020} analyses the performance of target detection and localization methods in heterogeneous sensor networks using compartmental model, which is an attenuation model expressing the variation of RSS with propagation distance.

-There are four types of estimators for source localization: Maximum Likelihood (ML), Least Square (LS), Semidefinite Programming (SDP), and Second-Order Cone Programming (SOCP).
+There are four commonly used types of estimators for source localization: Maximum Likelihood (ML), Least Square (LS), Semidefinite Programming (SDP), and Second-Order Cone Programming (SOCP).
 The ML and LS-based methods are highly nonconvex, so finding the global optimum is often with high computational complexity, especially for a large-scale problem.
-For the same reason, a good initial point is vital to avoid local minima.
-SDP and SOCP based methods deal with the non-convexity problem by relaxing the nonconvex constraints in original problems so that they can be transferred into convex ones.
+For the same reason, local optima (instead of the global optimum) might be obtained depending on the selected initial point.
+SDP and SOCP based methods deal with the non-convexity by relaxing the nonconvex constraints in the original problems so that they can be formed into convex ones.
 For these methods, the tightness of the relaxation shall be considered to guarantee accuracy.
-And it is shown that though SOCP relaxation has a more straightforward structure and can be solved faster, it is weaker than SDP method\cite{Tseng2007}.
+In addition, it is shown that though SOCP relaxation has a more straightforward structure and can be solved faster, its effectiveness is typically weaker than the SDP method\cite{Tseng2007}.